-Judas Priest are the fathers of modern metal.
-While Sabbath virtually created the genre and Iron Maiden, Metallica, Slayer and Pantera finessed and developed the style, it was Priest who gave it a shape and focus in the mid-70s.
+While Black Sabbath virtually created the heavy metal genre, it was Judas Priest who gave it a shape and focus in the mid-70s.
 Theirs was the music springboard from which others would catapult into legend.

 Priest started in 1969, when guitarist KK Downing and bassist Ian Hill decided to take their childhood friendship into music.
 A year later, singer Al Atkins came into the picture.
 He joined the duo after his previous band had split up.
 Crucially, he persuaded the pair to take on his erstwhile outfit’s name: Judas Priest [named after the Bob Dylan song The Ballad Of Frankie Lee And Judas Priest.
 With Glenn Tipton from The Flying Hat Band on guitar and Alan Moore on drums, the young band toured the local area, supporting the likes of Thin Lizzy and Budgie.

 In 1974, both Al and Alan left due to financial problems.
 One Rob Halford stepped forward to front the band, while John Hinch was brought in on drums [one of many to occupy the stool over the years] – for the first decade of their career, the band had huge problems in this area).
 John and Rob had already worked together in a band called Hiroshima.

 The same year, Priest signed to the Gull label and recorded debut album Rocka Rolla with producer Rodger Bain.
 It wasn’t an auspicious start.
 The release received a lukewarm response so, when the band began work on the next one, the world wasn’t exactly expecting a portentous moment.
 But that’s exactly what happened.
 One that would invent the concept of heavy metal as we know it…